This is the second in a 3-part series about Pain and Decision-Making.

 - Pain can be helpful when it alerts us to danger, reminds us of progress, and allows us to grow.

 - Unhealthy pain is harmful because it limits our progress and keeps us from recognizing value.

 - To overcome barriers, we must become aware of our blind spots and recognize decisions that are reckless (from overconfidence) or hesitant (from underconfidence).

 - Risk alert fatigue can set in if we feel overwhelmed, so a Risk Matrix is a great tool to provide clarity.

 While owning a business is no walk in the park, it doesn’t have to make you suffer.
 Try using the tools above to identify where your struggles are originating, and to zoom out and see the situation from an objective point of view.

 To find out what happens when organizations ignore pain, check out Part 3.

 Need help evaluating whether your organization is at risk?
-Schedule a free call so we can talk about your challenges.
+Read more about our services here.